Verilog vs VHDL: A Comprehensive Comparison

 Testbenches in Verilog

-Simulation and synthesis tools are essential components of the Verilog design process.
-Simulation tools, such as ModelSim and VCS, enable designers to execute and debug their Verilog code, providing insights into the behavior of the digital system under different scenarios.
+• Simulation tools, like ModelSim and VCS, enable designers to execute and debug their Verilog code, providing insights into the behavior of the digital system under different scenarios.

 VHDL Design Methodology